Go to the main Page

 -

-There are (almost) no rubrics for a laymen's/reader's office in the actual old Byzantine rite books,
+There are (almost) no rubrics for a laymen's/reader's office in Byzantine rite books, so each local tradition

 Small Typicon by Arseny of Uralsk